Rutgers University - Mason Gross School of Art, 2010, MFA

 School of Visual Arts New York (SVA), 2016, MFA

-Colin Edgington is a visual artist currently living and working in New Jersey.
-He was born in Denver, Colorado but grew up in Central New Mexico, a place that has shaped (and continues to shape) his understanding of the world.
+Colin Edgington is a visual artist and writer currently living and working in the greater New York area.
+He was born in Denver, Colorado but grew up in Central New Mexico, a place that has shaped (and continues to shape) his practice and understanding of the world.